boonkeong1714/Java_Assessment/README.md

 ![StudentGen Interface](https://github.com/boonkeong1714/Java_Assessment/blob/main/studentgen.jpg)

 **some additional customization:**
- - Added color to path, hat and trap to see them easier
+ - Added some pre-defined students in StudentService
- - Changed navigation keys to WASD for easier control
+ - Modified Birthdate display to more readable format
- - Added instructions rules
+ - Added a HashMap in Student to store grade

 **===== Reflection Questions: =====**